havelhakimi/DryBeans/README.md

-# Understand and Run Naive Bayes Algorithm
+# Understand and Run Naive Bayes Algorithm on Dry Beans dataset
 This a solution notebook to an assignment question given in a Data Mining graduate course.
 Each code block is accompanied by relevant analysis wherever required. </br>
 Dataset link: https://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset </br>
 Broadly, the following steps have been performed in this solution notebook: